 Devices enable OSPF constantly track the status of their neighbours, sending and receiving hello packet.
-Hello, packets show whether each neighbour still is functioning, and sending and receiving link-state advertisement and acknowledgement packets.
+Hello, packets show whether each neighbour still is functioning, and sending and receiving link-state advertisement and acknowledgment packets.
 OSPF sends hello packets and expects to receive Hello packets at particular intervals.
-The Hello and Dead Intervals timer are included in the OSPF Hello messages.
+The Hello and Dead Intervals timer is included in the OSPF Hello messages.

 - Hello Interval- The Hello Interval defines how often routing devices send the hello packet.
 The time is fixed on all interfaces, including virtual links, to establish and maintain neighbour relationships.
 The hello interval time is specified in seconds before the routing device sends a hello packet out of an interface.
 This hello-interval time must be the same on all routing devices.
 The default hello time is 10 seconds in broadcast and point-to-point networks and 30 seconds in nonbroadcast multiple access (NBMA) networks.